satorare-registry/.github/profile/README.md

 The data from the Satorare Registry is available to anyone for integration or general perusal.
 It is on the Bitcoin Blockchain!

-# Inscriptions

-The sats submitted to the Satorare Registry do not need to have an inscription associated with it.

 # SAT.SN

 A short URL for sats that only include the sat serial number (sn) or sat name (sn).